mrizwanakram/Data-Science-Portfolio/Computer Vision Projects/Image Classification using SVM with RenSet50, LBP Features, and Flask API/README.md

 - `README.md` - contains the project description and setup instructions.
 - `requirements.txt` - contains all the required libraries for the project.
-- `svm_model.py` - contains the script to create and train the SVM model using RenSet50 features, image width and height, and LBP features.
+- `1&3-SVM Model Training from CSV and Auto Report Generating.ipynb` - contains the script to create and train the SVM model using RenSet50 features, image width and height, and LBP features.
+- 2 why nead scaling: contains anser of question why we need scalling before SVM
-- `accuracy_metrics.py` - contains the script to auto-create accuracy metrics report for your SVM model.
+- `3accuracy_metrics.txt` - contains the accuracy metrics report for my SVM model.
-- `app.py` - contains the Flask API code for image classification.
+- `4-Flask API Server side and clint Side` - contains the Flask API code for image classification.
 - `Dockerfile` - contains the instructions to build a Docker container for the Flask API.

 ## How to Use the API